OfficeDev/TrainingContent/Teams/02 Tabs and Connectors/Lab.md

     - Initialize the Microsoft Teams Library.
     - Set the 'Save' Button state based on the field content.
     - Register a function as the Save Handler
-    - Set the Microsoft Teams settings for the tab, including th url of the content page and the Entity Id for the tab.
+    - Set the Microsoft Teams settings for the tab, including the url of the content page and the Entity Id for the tab.

     ```javascript
     <script type="text/javascript">